Skip to content

 I discovered code on a small farm in Brazil around 1998.
 I was 15, with a second-hand computer, an MS-DOS 6.0 book, and no internet.
 No friends nearby.
 No access to technical knowledge.
 Just a kid who wanted to be an inventor.

-One afternoon, between building small electronic devices and a metal Wolverine claw (yes, really), I stumbled upon a file called GORILA.BAS — a demo that came with QBasic.
+One afternoon, between building small electronic devices and a metal Wolverine claw (yes, really), I stumbled upon a file called GORILA.BAS (a QBasic demo).
 I opened it, saw colored lines of code, and felt something click.
 I had found a universe that was natural to me.

 From satellites to startups